That's four! Detroit Red Wings' Carter Mazur fuels USA's hot start at World Championship

 June's big day: Detroit Red Wings hold ninth pick in 2023 NHL draft.
 Here are Steve Yzerman's options

 The U.S. next plays Denmark on Saturday, France on Sunday, and finishes up the preliminary round Tuesday against Sweden, which has Wings forwards Lucas Raymond and Jonatan Berggren on the roster.
-The U.S. is in first place in Group A, while Moritz Seider's Germany is at the bottom of the standings having started the tournament with three straight losses.
+The U.S. is in first place in Group A, while Moritz Seider's Germany is at the bottom of the standings after starting the tournament with three straight losses.
 The top four teams in each group advance to the quarterfinals, which begin May 25.
-The tournament runs through May 28, when gold, silver and bronze will be awarded.
+The tournament runs through May 28.

 More: Detroit Red Wings' Lucas Raymond helps Sweden shoot down Finland at World Championship